HackTheDeep/teamgoop/HOW_TO_RUN.md

 ## Setup
 Install the latest version of [Node](nodejs.org) \
-Install electron-forge:
-`npm install -g electron-forge` \
-In the top level directory of the project, run `npm install` to install the dependancies.
+In the top level directory of the project, run `npm i` to install the dependencies.

 ## Running the project
 Run `npm start` (or `electron-forge start`)